President Bush signs Americans with Disabilities Act of 1990

 Federal and state legislation like the Disabilities Act of 1990 raised consciousness about our handicapped and often-overlooked citizens.
 It also prompted research and development of disabled-accessible construction technology products like the talking thermostat.
 President Bush signed it into legislation.
 Bush may not have as many accomplishments as Theodore Roosevelt when it comes to domestic policy but this was huge.

 If you are considering remodeling a home that you or other challenged people occupy, its important to do your homework and learn what aids are available; more are being introduced all the time.
+In fact, many are mandated by building code.
 One that I particularly like for ease-of-use and home security is the Ring Doorbell.

 Programmable Digital Thermostats Aid Legally Blind and Visual-Impaired Residents

 This thermostat is both programmable and voice-interactive.
-Push the control buttons makes it describes the buttons function verbally.
-Then the user tells the thermostat what setting to use.
+Pushing the control buttons makes it describes the buttons function verbally.
+Then the user tells the thermostat which setting to use.
 Done.

 Bathroom Fixtures for the Handicapped